 The cutting should take about two weeks to grow some roots.
 Waiting until the roots are about an inch long gives the cutting the best chance at thriving once you put it in a pot with soil.

+The best cuttings will come from a mature Dracaena angustifolia.
+Try to avoid making a cutting from a plant that’s very young.
 You may harm the young plant in your effort to create a new plant from a cutting.
-You may want to use a rooting powder also to boost the likelihood of success with your cutting.
+You should also use a rooting powder to boost the likelihood of success with your cutting.

 Troubleshooting